Axil12/planetside-2-randomizer/README.txt

-planetside2_randomizer is a small application that allows you to randomly draw gear for your loadout. weapons.json, implants.json nd grendes.json are used to store the available weapons from which you can draw.
+planetside2_randomizer is a small application that allows you to randomly draw gear for your loadout.
+The .json files are used to store the available gear from which you can draw.
+You can add/delete entries to these files to customize your gear pool.

 Just launch planetside2_randomizer.exe.
 The rest should be pretty obvious.

 IMPORTANT